Know A Step by Step Guide On How to Join NDA after 12th

-Pathfinder NDA & NA Exam Book by Arihant Publication has been one of the best books if you are preparing for your NDA/NA Exam.
+Pathfinder NDA & NA Exam Book by Arihant Publication is one of the best books if you are preparing for your NDA/NA Exam.

-Q1) Can a Girl Join NDA after 12th?
+Q1) Can a Girl Join NDA after the 12th?

 A) Yes.
 Girl candidates can join NDA After the 12th from 2021 onwards.
 Eligible female candidates should check their age and qualification eligibility before applying

-Q2) How to Join NDA after 12th female?
+Q2) How to Join NDA after the 12th female?

 A) Female candidates should check their age and qualification eligibility from the official notification published by UPSC.

 All-female candidates will undergo a written test before being called for an SSB interview.
 Upon qualifying for the same, you can join NDA

 Joining the National Defence Academy is one of the biggest dreams for any defence aspirant.

 To achieve this dream, a candidate has to pass the written examination conducted by UPSC and pass the SSB interview.

-The above article gives you an overview of how to apply for the exam, syllabus, paper patterns, and an effective way to prepare for your exam.
+The above article gives you an overview of how to apply for the exam, the syllabus, paper patterns, and an effective way to prepare for your exam.

 Overall, I believe that an individual’s zeal, motivation, and sincerity to achieve this goal matter in order to become a defence service officer.

 Achieving this aim is possible for those students who can organize their time in very systematic ways with available resources.

 I wish you all the best!

-Note – In case of changes of policy instructions on examination pattern by UPSC& Army Headquarters, the update will be given subsequently.
+Note – In case of changes of policy instructions on examination patterns by UPSC& Army Headquarters, the update will be given subsequently.

 Other Articles You Should Read

 - Take The Next Step in achieving your goal, Read a complete guide on how to prepare for SSB

 - An Officer’s Personality is crucial to becoming a potential officer in the Armed Forces, Improve it from Day 1 with the Best Personal Development books

 - Looking to become a Technical Officer?
 Know-How to Join the Indian Army After Engineering